halcyonseeker/leibowitz/README.md

 Installation
 ------------

-Right now in order to build or use Leibowitz you need ffmpeg, imagemagick, sqlite, make, quicklisp, and sbcl.
+Right now in order to build or use Leibowitz you need ffmpeg, mupdf imagemagick, sqlite, make, quicklisp, and sbcl.
 On my machine I can build it as an executable with `make` or hack on it from a REPL with `(load #P"leibowitz.asd"` and `(ql:quickload :leibowitz)`.
 I'd like